 Yes, macrodactyly is typically present at birth, although the degree of enlargement may vary.
 In some cases, the condition may become more noticeable as the child grows and the affected digit continues to overgrow.

-Macrodactyly is typically evident at birth or soon afterward due to the abnormal appearance of the affected digit.
-However, in some cases, the condition may become more apparent as the child grows and the affected digits continue to enlarge disproportionately.
+Macrodactyly is usually evident at birth or shortly after due to the visibly enlarged digit.
+However, in progressive cases, the condition becomes more noticeable over time as the digit grows disproportionately compared to others.

-While macrodactyly primarily affects the hands or feet, it can occasionally be associated with other abnormalities or syndromes.
-It is essential for individuals with macrodactyly to undergo a thorough medical evaluation to detect any associated health issues and receive appropriate management.
+While macrodactyly primarily affects the hands or feet, it may sometimes be associated with other abnormalities or syndromes.
+A comprehensive medical evaluation is important to rule out related conditions and ensure proper care.

-While surgery can improve the appearance and function of the affected digits, complete correction of macrodactyly may not always be possible.
-The goal of surgery is typically to reduce the size of the digits and alleviate symptoms.
+Surgical treatment can improve both the appearance and function of the affected digits.
+However, complete correction may not always be possible.
+The main goal is to reduce the size of the digits and relieve symptoms to enhance quality of life.